 Sharing Data Between Steps

 A step can pass the data it generates during execution to a subsequent step.
 A step can use the data generated by another step.
-Also, you can run test data for that step by hovering over the Custom Run.
+Also, you can run test data for that step by hovering over the button and selecting Custom Run.

 Types of Steps